wzhou7/WTT-R/README.md

 # Using Google Pretrained Word Vectors in R

-The Google Pretrained Word Vectors are available in a binary file.
+While loading Google's pretrained word vectors is quite easy in Python, doing so in R isn't as easy The Google Pretrained Word Vectors are available in a binary file.
 Since it is very large, we do not include a copy here.
 You can obtain it as follows:

 1. Go to Google's [word2vec archive page](https://code.google.com/archive/p/word2vec/), search for "`GoogleNews-vectors-negative300.bin.gz`" to find its download [link](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing).